 The major impetus for research and development of the method has been the encouragement of the Catholic Church, yet the system is universal and can be utilized by every woman in the world for self-knowledge, achieving and avoiding a pregnancy, and for medical applications.
 There is no religious presentation in the instruction.

 Creighton Model FertilityCare Service Providers educate women and couples about their fertility.
 This is accomplished through a network of service programs developed and operated by specialists in FertilityCare education.
 These specialists, including Creighton Model practitioners and medical consultants, received their training through a program whose professional curriculum was developed at the Creighton University NFP Education and Research Center, Creighton University School of Medicine, Omaha, Nebraska.

-The introductory session is $40 for either an individual or per couple.
-If you decide to proceed with the method, the cost for the remainder of the program (including supplies and eight individual follow-ups) is $500.
+The group Introductory Session, led by a Creighton Model Practitioner, is $40 for either an individual or per couple.
+If you decide to proceed with fully learning the method the cost for the remainder of the program (including charting supplies and eight individualized follow-up sessions, as well as email and phone support between follow-ups) is $500.

-For the intro session, you pay the intro session fee ($40) upon registration.
-For the 8 Individual Follow Ups, payment in full ($500) is due prior to the first follow up.
-Should you choose to make two payments, $250 is due prior to the first follow up, and the remaining $250 is due within 30 days of the first follow up.
-Please call the office at 651-232-3088 with any questions.
+For clients choosing not to bill insurance, payment for the eight individualized follow-up sessions ($500) is due prior to the first follow-up.
+Should you prefer to split this payment into two smaller payments, $250 is due prior to the first follow up, and the remaining $250 is due within 30 days of the first follow up.

 No, you do not need to create a PayPal account.
 You can pay with a credit card or bank account (where available).